 Our latest find is the FURminator deShedding Tool.
 That's the blue and black one in front.
-I'm so impressed with it that we'll soon be adding a whole page with our review.
-Stay tuned!
+I'm so impressed with it!

 Keep going until you feel you've gotten a good bit of fur, or until your cats decides this session is over!
 You won't be able to go after the belly, "armpits" or behind until he's comfortable with brushing time.
 Try to work those spots in slowly.

 Bribery is totally acceptable!
 Once your cat decides he's had enough, crack out his very favorite treats.